eggsmayhem/nextjs-starter-medusa/README.md

 You will also need to setup the integrations in your Medusa server.
 See the [Medusa documentation](https://docs.medusajs.com) for more information on how to configure [Stripe](https://docs.medusajs.com/add-plugins/stripe) and [PayPal](https://docs.medusajs.com/add-plugins/paypal) in your Medusa project.

+# SEO integration

+There are several implentations to further optimize SEO.
+One such implentation is the careful curation of meta data.
+In addition, the starter has been populated with meaningful semantic and alt tags.
+All of which increase accessibility for all.

 # Search integration

 This starter is configured to support using the `medusa-search-meilisearch` plugin out of the box.
 To enable search you will need to enable the feature flag in `./store-config.json`, which you do by changing the config to this: